scala/scala3-example-project/README.md

 with Dotty this will change the cross-version to a Scala 2.x one.
 This works because Dotty is currently retro-compatible with Scala 2.x.

-**NOTE**: Dotty's retro-compatibility with Scala 2.x will be dropped before Dotty is released, you should not rely on it.

 ## Discuss

 Feel free to come chat with us on the